Food is frightening for my fussy eater

 The banana is no different.

-I worked with a family who had a son with autism, and he was really, really phobic about fruit, and especially bananas.
+I worked with a family who had a son with autism, and he was phobic about fruit, and especially bananas.

 His mother bought wooden versions of the fruit in the right shapes and colours and spent a few months playing with these.